+The purpose of this section is two-fold: 1) to get a high-level view of the performance of all other schools operated or overseen by either the applicant organizer or a proposed ESP; and 2) to get a more detailed look at the schools, if any, operated or overseen by either the applicant organizer or proposed ESP that are 'comparable' to the proposed school.
+A school is considered comparable if it has a similar grade-span and serves a similar demographic.

-- 1) Provide, as Attachment 22, a completed Academic Performance Workbook, which may be found here: https://www.in.gov/icsb/charter-applications/application-documents/. - 1) List any contracts with charter schools that have been terminated by either the organization or the school, including the reason(s) for such termination and whether the termination was for "material breach." - 2) List any and all charter revocations, non-renewals, shortened or conditional renewals, or withdrawals/non-openings of schools operated by the organization and explain. - 3) Explain any performance deficiencies or compliance violations that have led to formal authorizer intervention with any school operated by the organization in the last three years, and how such deficiencies or violations were resolved. - 4) Identify any current or past litigation, including arbitration proceedings, by school, that has involved the organization or any charter schools it operates.
-Provide the following as Attachment 23: summary of the following information: (a) the demand, (b) any response to the demand, and (c) the results of the arbitration or litigation.
+- 1) Provide, as Attachment 20, a completed Academic Performance Workbook.
+On Tab one, please list all current and former schools operated by either the organizer or a proposed ESP.
+If the number of current or former schools exceeds six (6), limit your response to the six (6) most comparable schools (by grade-span and demographic).
+On Tab two, please provide the three (3) most recent years of available academic data for each comparable school that is currently operated either by the organizer of proposed ESP.
+Note that this Tab must be completed even if the proposed school is not a replication. - List any charter revocations, non-renewals, shortened or conditional renewals, or withdrawals/non-openings of schools operated by the applicant and explain the circumstances. - 3) Explain any performance deficiencies or compliance violations that have led to formal authorizer intervention with any school operated by the applicant in the last three (3) years, and how such deficiencies or violations were resolved.

+4) Identify any current or past litigation, including arbitration proceedings, by school, that has involved the organization or any charter schools it operates.
+Provide the following as Attachment 21: summary of the following information: (a) the demand, (b) any response to the demand, and (c) the results of the arbitration or litigation.